The Conjuring Universe

 The Conjuring Universe is an American horror franchise and shared universe centered on a series of supernatural horror films.
 The franchise is produced by New Line Cinema, Atomic Monster, and the Safran Company, and distributed by Warner Bros.
 Pictures.
-The films present a dramatization of the supposedly real-life adventures of Ed and Lorraine Warren, paranormal investigators and authors associated with prominent yet controversial cases of haunting.
+The films present a dramatization of the supposedly real-life adventures of Ed and Lorraine Warren, paranormal investigators and authors associated with prominent yet controversial cases of alleged hauntings.
 The main series follows their attempts to help people harassed by spirits, while the spin-off films focus on the origins of some of the entities the Warrens have encountered.

 The franchise has been commercially successful, grossing $2.7 billion against a combined budget of $263 million and becoming the highest-grossing horror franchise to date.
 The franchise has received mixed reviews.

 Overview

 The franchise consists of four films in the main series: The Conjuring (2013), The Conjuring 2 (2016), The Conjuring: The Devil Made Me Do It (2021), and The Conjuring: Last Rites (2025).
 The first two were directed by James Wan and the next two by Michael Chaves.
 The first two installments revolve around two of the Warrens' many famous paranormal cases, with the first film depicting the case of the Perron family, who experienced disturbing events in their newly acquired house in Rhode Island.
 The second film focuses on the controversial case of the Enfield poltergeist while briefly referring to the events that inspired The Amityville Horror.
 The third entry in the main series, The Conjuring: The Devil Made Me Do It, was released in 2021 and revolves around the murder trial of Arne Cheyenne Johnson in 1981 in Connecticut.

 The franchise also includes Annabelle (2014), a prequel directed by The Conjuring cinematographer John R. Leonetti and produced by Wan and Peter Safran, which reveals the history of the Annabelle doll before the Warrens came into contact with it at the start of the first film.
-A prequel, Annabelle: Creation (2017), directed by David F. Sandberg, shows the origins of the demon-manipulated doll.
+A further prequel, Annabelle: Creation (2017), directed by David F. Sandberg, shows the origins of the demon-manipulated doll.
 A third Annabelle film, Annabelle Comes Home, was released in 2019, with franchise writer Gary Dauberman making his directorial debut from a script he wrote.
 Wan has likened the story to Night at the Museum, with Annabelle activating the haunted objects in the Warrens' artifact room.